What Is The Average Compensation Payout For Nerve Damage?

 Whilst you might be wondering what the average payout for nerve damage in the UK is, the unique facts and circumstances of your case are considered when valuing settlements.
 As such, it can be difficult to provide an average as payouts vary on a case-by-case basis.

 Generally, though, a settlement awarded following a successful nerve damage claim could comprise both general and special damages.
-General damages is the head of claim that compensates you for the suffering and pain caused by your injuries.
+General damages is the head of claim that compensates you for the suffering and pain caused by your nerve injury.

 Evidence, such as receipts, travel tickets and invoices, could be provided to help prove any financial losses.